Эта страница не доступна на русском языке.

 The e-Learning Programme covers all of the ICC traditional trade finance products and Incoterms® rules, which are a key feature of international commercial contracts involving the shipment of goods and provision of services.

-Since the launch more than 300 trade specialists from over 80 banks across eastern Europe and central Asia have taken part in the e-Learning Programme.
+Since the launch more than 1,000 trade specialists from over 150 banks across eastern Europe, central Asia and southern and eastern Mediterranean (SEMED) have taken part in the e-Learning Programme.

 The study programme is flexible and can be accessed for 12 months from the date of subscription.
 On completion of a training module, a student can request an ICC certificate of achievement for each module indicating the highest score achieved in each course assessment.